stayradiated/lightbox/server/tools/README.md

 ## Import Lightbox Images

-Parses JSON output of `scrape` in a similar way as `import-lightbox` but just focuses on the `images` information.
+Parses JSON output of `fetch` in a similar way as `import-lightbox` but just focuses on the `images` information.

-    > ./import-lightbox-images -f ../scrape/output.json
+    > ./import-lightbox-images -f ../fetch/output.json

 Handles: